jabamaus/jaba/README.md

 - jaba.input.json should include flags
 - Think more about project 'skus'.
 Also, platforms support specific hosts.
 Where is that info stored?
 - test :required flag compatibility
+- Revisit set_to_default and wipe.
+Have way of clearing to default and clearing fully, but don't count that as set=true